Goals and Requirements for Majors and Minors

 Requirements for Majors and Minors

-The history major is available as a bachelor of arts degree only.
+The history major is available as a bachelor of arts degree only, as defined in the section on degree requirements for all majors in this course catalog.

-For a major: 40 credits in the department, including 285, 485, and at least one course (200 level or higher) in each of the following areas: (1) Europe and the Mediterranean; (2) Asia and the Pacific; (3) North America; (4) Latin America and the Caribbean.
+For a major: 40 credits including 285, 485, and at least one course (200 level or higher) in each of the following areas: (1) Europe and the Mediterranean; (2) Asia and the Pacific; (3) North America; (4) Latin America and the Caribbean.

-For a minor: 20 credits in the department, including at least 12 credits at the 200 level or higher.
+For a minor: 20 credits including at least 12 credits at the 200 level or higher.

-For Oregon Initial Teaching Licensure in Social Studies, a student must complete the Linfield Teacher Education Program and the State of Oregon licensure requirements.
-In order to complete these requirements, a student must begin taking education courses no later then his/her sophomore year.
+For Oregon Initial Teaching Licensure in Social Studies, a student must complete the Linfield Teacher Education Program requirements.
+In order to complete these requirements, a student must begin taking education courses no later than his/her sophomore year.
 The student must be advised by an Education Department faculty member each semester prior to registration.